Glossary November 23, 2021

 As a BIM tool, Revit is useful at all stages of a project, from planning and design to construction and day-to-day operation.
 Tasks such as upgrading or performing maintenance can benefit from Revit’s BIM information, and there are also advantages such as task automation, clash detection, and many other ways to simplify or improve existing processes.

 There are many use cases for Revit that would be much harder to perform in AutoCAD.
-Most of these use cases are the result of Revit’s ability to work with different data parameters and combine them in one place.
-Project calculations, data analysis, reporting, rendering, and updating are all examples of use cases where Revit excels.
+Most of these are the result of Revit’s ability to work with different data parameters and combine them in one place.
+Project calculations, data analysis, reporting, rendering, and updating are examples of use cases in which Revit excels.

 Revit is the preferred tool for project calculations because it can pull necessary data automatically, while AutoCAD requires manual labor to compile the data.
 Revit’s data analysis tools can analyze construction data in a variety of ways, which is impossible to perform with AutoCAD alone.